-A foreign investor who decides to set up a company in Spain must decide upon the legal entity of the business he or she wishes to set up.
-Since Spain is rather attractive for foreign investors, the entrepreneurs have to choose between several business sectors, as well as types of companies.Our team of specialists in company registration in Spain can assist foreign investors with more details on the types of entities that can be registered here, which are presented in this article.
+A foreign investor who decides to open a company in Spain must decide upon the legal entity of the business he or she wishes to set up.
+Since Spain is a rather attractive jurisdiction for foreign investors, the entrepreneurs can choose between several business sectors, as well as types of companies.Our team of specialists in company registration in Spain can assist foreign investors with more details on the types of entities that can be registered here, which are presented in this article.

 Below, investors can watch a video, presenting the main types of Spanish companies: